 Participants:

 One hundred and frothy-six right-handed healthy participants, naïve to the purpose of the experiment were recruited.
-All participants had normal hearing, normal or corrected to normal vision and no musical training on a piano.
+All participants had normal hearing, normal or corrected to normal vision and no previous musical training on a piano.
 Data from twenty-nine participants were discarded (seventeen participants did not complete the second session, six subjects were discarded due to technical error, and another six due to high number of errors during task performance or extreme values- see below), leaving data from one hundred and seventeen participants (36 males, mean age 25.19, range 18-35 years).
 The study conformed to the guidelines that were approved by the ethical committee in Tel-Aviv University.
 All participants provided written informed consent to participate in the study and were compensated for their time.

 Materials and procedure: